august 31/RUN

 a few more things I forgot (added hours later)

 First, I forgot to mention how I recited 2 poems in my head as I swam loops 5-7.
 During lap 5, I recited “I measure every grief I meet.”
 It was a little awkward trying to match the rhythms of Dickinson’s words with my breathing every 5 strokes.
 In loops 6 and 7, I recited, “The Social Life of Water.”
 I get hung up a little on the line, Thunder throws itself on estuary.
 At first I forgot it altogether, jumping straight to Waterspout laughs at joke of frog pond.
 Then I couldn’t remember what thunder did to the estuary.
-Finally I got it sorted out and made it to the end — not able even to guess what you are excluded — by the end of loop 7.
+Finally I got it sorted out and made it to the end — not able even to guess from what you are excluded — by the end of loop 7.

 Second, on Sunday I decided I was too tired and sore to swim.
 Instead, Scott and I took Delia on a walk.
 We let her off her leash in the field at Howe School and as she ran I noticed wings all around.
 Monarchs?
 No, Scott said, dragonflies.
 A dozen dragonflies!
 I’ve never seen so many at once.
 Whenever I see a dragonfly, I think of my mom, who loved them.
 What a gift to be reminded of her so much!
 And how cool to see so many wings zooming about!